Pub Date: 1978

 I hated A Pirate’s Love for many reasons, some based on logic, most others based on pettiness.
 If you’re looking for a great review that does a better job explaining why this book blows, search elsewhere.
 I’m just going to go on a diatribe based on my ever-waning recollections of this “romance”:

 The multiple rapes that the hero commits upon the heroine didn’t really faze me, although they did get redundant.
 After all, it’s a bodice ripper, and that’s what comes with the territory.
 If a hero raping the heroine offends you, best not read this genre.
-It was everything else, in this, Johanna Lindsey’s second book, that I despised.
+It was everything else, in Lindsey’s second-published book, that I despised.

 I hated Bettina and her knee-length hair that’s easily hidden under a hat!
-(Apologies to Johanna who actually had knee-length hair.
-She could easily pass for one of her heroines.)
+(Apologies to the beautiful Johanna who actually had knee-length hair.
+She could have easily passed for one of her heroines.)

-I hated how she cried over her dresses and how ill-tempered she was and hearing about her flashing eyes that were blue one minute, then green another.
+I hated how Bettina cried over her dresses and how ill-tempered she was and hearing about her flashing eyes that were blue one minute, then green another.
 Not blue-green eyes, mind you, that look different depending on the light or what colors they reflect.
 Her eyes just change color randomly with her emotions.
-She’s like a human mood-ring.
+She’s like a human mood ring.

 I hated Tristan.
 He was such beta-fish, shaving his beard off when Bets demanded it of him.
 Some tough pirate, eh?
 Plus I don’t like the name Tristan.
 I joke about the overused names in Romancelandia that are so overbearingly macho and repetitive, but Tristan Matisse just doesn’t inspire fear.
-Why not Capitaine Sauvage?
+He’s French, so why not Capitaine Sauvage?
 It may sound cliché, but it’s better than that prissy name.

 I hated Casey O’Casey.
 There’s another stupid name for a stupid character.